gayanadasooriya/Data-Job-Skills-Analysis-/python_project/Readme.md

 ### Insights
 - The plot shows a general decline in the percentage of jobs mentioning a requirement for the top four data skills.
 - Despite being the fifth popular choice, the percentage of roles requiring Power BI experience has remained consistent through the year.

+# Key Findings
+Based on the analysis, Python and SQL emerged as the most in-demand skills across data analyst, data engineer, and data scientist roles in Australia and New Zealand in 2023.
+Focusing on these two skills would provide aspiring professionals with a versatile foundation to succeed in the data field while allowing flexibility in career choices.

+Data engineer roles were the most frequently advertised positions in 2023, indicating a logical starting point for individuals aiming to maximize job opportunities.
+However, these findings were not consistent with the global data, which revealed that data analyst roles were the most listed in 2023.

+Finally, the analysis explored trends in the popularity of top-requested skills.
+While job advertisements showed seasonal fluctuations, there were no significant shifts in the demand for the top skills over time.

+Overall, these insights offer valuable guidance for both job seekers and stakeholders in the data job landscape.